asgrim/jamestitcumb/posts/2015/2015-02-02-gdb-debugging-basics.md

 (gdb)
 ~~~

 When we run `gdb test` note that the program does not actually get executed.
 You have full control of when execution starts, pauses and stops with `gdb`, so the assumption is that you have to explicitly run the program.
-Before we run though, the `break 1` command sets a breakpoint at line 1.
-So far I am not sure how to set breakpoints in different files, so that is a todo for me.
+Before we run though, the `break 1` command sets a breakpoint at line 1. -So far I am not sure how to set breakpoints in different files, so that is a todo for me.- Davey Shafik helpfully informed me that you can use `gdb file.cpp:123` to set a breakpoint in `file.cpp` on line `123`.

 After we've set a breakpoint, we can use the `run` command which starts executing the program.
 The `n` (short for `next`) allows stepping down the function (also known as "Step Over").
 If we use the `s` (short for `step`) command, then we will be doing a "Step Into" - we descend into each function call point.
 To "Step Out" you need to use `c` or `continue`.